Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Reviewer:

-[Main guiding areas] Kiroro, Niseko, Akaigawa area / Other: All over Hokkaido
+[Main guiding area] Kiroro, Niseko, Akaigawa area / Others: All of Hokkaido

 [Profile]

-Based in Akaigawa Village, where the Kiroro Ski Resort is located, he is a multi-guide who travels through all four seasons of Hokkaido, focusing on backcountry skiing in the winter and kayaking and SUP in the summer.
+Based in Akaigawa Village, where the Kiroro ski resort is located, he conducts multi-guide activities that take you through the four seasons of Hokkaido, mainly backcountry in winter and kayaking and SUP in summer.

 JMGA Mountain Guide Stage I